 West Street Recovery (WSR) is a horizontally structured grassroots organization in Houston, Texas, which aims to use the disaster recovery process to build community power.
 Their work is rooted in an understanding that disasters amplify previously existing inequalities.
 There are no natural disasters: the destruction of climate disasters is produced by social, racial, and political factors.
 Throughout the disaster recovery process, marginalized people and their communities are denied access to resources and influence; the same actors and forces which produced these inequities cannot be expected to deliver a just recovery.
 We aim to shift resources and decision-making power to flood survivors and frontline communities, because the people most harmed by storms are also the ones who best understand what can protect them in the future.

-This interview took place on July 29, 2022.
+This interview was conducted by Carly Schmidt July 29, 2022.
 To learn more about Doris’s work visit http://www.weststreetrecovery.org/.

 What is your role at West Street Recovery and how did you get started with the organization?